Turner homers twice as Nats mash Marlins | Devdiscourse

 Trea Turner homered twice, and Asdrubal Cabrera hit a three-run shot, leading the Washington Nationals to a 6-4 win over the host Miami Marlins on Friday night.
 It was loss No. 100 for the Marlins, who have reached that negative milestone just two other times in franchise history, most recently in 2013.

-Washington (84-68) opened a 1 1/2-game lead on Milwaukee for the first National League wild card pending the Brewers' Friday night result against the Pittsburgh Pirates.
+Washington (84-68) maintained a one-game lead on Milwaukee for the first National League wild card after the Brewers defeated the Pittsburgh Pirates 10-1 Friday.
 For the Nationals, Cabrera has 17 homers this season, and Turner has 16.
 Third baseman Anthony Rendon, who entered the night leading the league in batting average, went 0-for-4.
 His average dropped from .330 to .328.

 Marlin's third baseman Starlin Castro homered and doubled, going 3-for-4 with two runs.
 The home run was his 21st of the season, tying his career-high.
 Anibal Sanchez (10-8) reached double-figure wins for the first time since 2015, allowing four runs, three earned, on six hits in five-plus innings.
 He had one strikeout and one walk.